by Collyn Rivers

 The above is sourced from Standards Australia’s documents (noted above)) I have an extensive practical and theoretical background in high voltage electrical equipment and systems.
 I am not, however, a qualified electrical engineer, nor a licensed electrician.

-Further details about supply cables for travel trailers etc, is in Caravan & Motorhome Electrics, Caravan & Motorhome Book, and the Camper Trailer Book.
+Further details about supply cables for caravans etc, is in Caravan & Motorhome Electrics, Caravan & Motorhome Book, and the Camper Trailer Book.
 My books on solar are Solar That Really Works (for cabins and RVs) and Solar Success (for home and property systems).